Evans leads Jaguar front-row lockout in Rome - Speedcafe.com

 Saturday 15th July, 2023 - 8:19pm

-Mitch Evans has edged team-mate Sam Bird to start on pole for Round 13 of the 2023 ABB FIA Formula E World Championship in Rome, Italy.
+Mitch Evans has beaten Jaguar TCS Racing team-mate Sam Bird to start on pole for Round 13 of the 2023 ABB FIA Formula E World Championship in Rome, Italy.

-The second Jaguar Formula E front-row lockout came after 2022 Rome winner Evans had dominated second practice, the groups stages before winning pole, while Bird almost missed the Duels after a yellow flag controversy during the Group A stage.
+The second Jaguar Formula E front-row lockout came after 2022 Rome winner Evans had dominated second practice, the groups stages before winning pole in sweltering heat, while Bird almost missed the Duels after a yellow flag controversy during the Group A stage.

+“Obviously the car’s been working well since we got here and [that] makes life easier for us,” said Evans.

+“We didn’t get our second lap in the Groups, which, fortunately I had a good banker, and the Duels the car was performing really well.
+Obviously this temp – it’s really hard to manage the driver aggression, so I’ll push too much, as it’s very easy to make a mistake.
+Obviously Sam’s done a a great job, and inside the garage, so it’s been a great day for the team.”

 In Formula E’s fifth visit to Rome, the format saw two groups (Group A and Group B) of 11 competitors qualify using a 300kWh power setting, with the fastest four progressing to the ‘Duels’.

-The hot summer weather saw temperatures in the low 30-degrees Celsius range, making the bumpy, 19-turn Circuito Cittadino dell’EUR street circuit even more challenging, with Turn 7 catching many drivers, including pacesetter Mitch Evans, during practice.
+The hot summer weather saw temperatures in the low 30-degrees Celsius range, making the bumpy, 19-turn Circuito Cittadino dell’EUR street circuit even more challenging, with Turn 7 catching many drivers, including Evans, during practice.

+No one has ever won from pole in Rome, with only a single winner from 14 races in the 2023 Formula E season so far.

+“I’ll obviously try to add to the pole-to-win tally, but as we know this year, track position is absolutely critical, I’m obviously hoping – with the guys – to create a good strategy, put me in the right place [at] the right time, and hopefully we have the same result at the end.”

 Group A